Real estate agent; application for a permit by EU citizens

 Fees for permission:

-- If a permit according to §§ 34c/d/f/h/i GewO is submitted which is not older than three months at the time of receipt of the application and was granted in the regular procedure or if an application for a permit according to §§ 34c/d/f/h/i GewO is submitted at the same time in the regular procedure, the fee for the second and each further permit is reduced by 68 Euro.
+- If a permit according to §§ 34c/d/f/h/i GewO is presented, which is not older than three months at the time of receipt of the application and was granted in the regular procedure or if an application for a permit according to §§ 34c/d/f/h/i GewO is submitted at the same time in the regular procedure, the fee for the second and each further permit is reduced by 68 Euro.